marqosPrado/password-generator/README.md

 # Password Generator

-Password Generator is a password general very efficient and simple to use.
+Password Generator is a password generator very efficient and simple to use.
 # 1° Step
   First you needed install python3.6+ in your computer and clone this git reposotory